The One-Handed Girl

 The One-Handed Girl is a Swahili fairy tale, collected by Edward Steere in Swahili Tales.
 Andrew Lang included it in The Lilac Fairy Book.

 It is Aarne-Thompson type 706.
 Other variants of this tale include The Girl Without Hands, The Armless Maiden, Penta of the Chopped-off Hands and Biancabella and the Snake.

+Publication

+The tale was originally published in Swahili with the title Ao Rathi, Ao Mali, in 1867.

+Edward Steere reprinted it as Ao Rathi, Ao Mali, which he translated as Blessing or Property, and sourced it from Zanzibar.
+Africanist Harold Scheub reprinted it as The Girl With One Hand.

 Synopsis

 A dying man asked his children which they would have: his property or his blessing.
 His son wanted his property, and his daughter his blessing.
 He died.
 Soon after, his wife died as well, and again, the son wanted her property and the daughter her blessing.
 She died.
 The brother left his sister only a pot and a vessel, but people borrowed her pot and gave her corn for it, so the sister survived.
 One day, she had a pumpkin seed and planted it, and then had pumpkins as well.
 Her brother, envious, stole her pot and mortar, but she was able to replace them by selling her pumpkins.
 Her brother's wife sent a slave to buy one, and the sister gave her one for free, though there were few left, so the wife sent another slave, and this one the sister had to send away, because there were none left.
 The wife wept and told the brother that his sister would sell pumpkins to other people but not to her.
 Enraged, the brother went to cut the sister's pumpkin patch down.
 His sister told him that if he did, he would cut off her hand with it, but putting her hand on it did her no good: he cut it off while chopping down the vines.
 Then he sold the house she lived in.